What is Customer Lifetime Value (CLV)

 This table shows that purchases differ from month to month.
 Suppose your cohorts are not that different.
 In this case, the March cohort will likely also go silent for some period of time.

-Don’t get dizzy!
-This is the most complicated but accurate method for calculating CLV.
+The most complicated but accurate method for calculating CLTV.
 You’ll need to calculate some metrics to plug into this formula: